Research of CSR People

 Bedroom Cultures.
 The Private-Public Life of Intimacy

 To this end, the project brings together a historical anthropological analysis of normative sources (e.g. advice books, furniture catalogs) and ego-documents (e.g. diaries, children’s essays) with a current-day ethnography of parental, teenage and children’s bedrooms and sex-specific sites.
 This interdisciplinary approach promises to yield empirically grounded results on past and current shifts in the relationship between gender differentiation, material culture and space.
-It offers new insight on domestic femininities and masculinities in distinct life-stages, and on the different ways in which emotional bonding, intimacy and sexuality are gendered.
-The project contributes to theory building by extending theories of multidimensionality to the ways in which emotional attachments and sensory experiences interweave with material culture.
-It thus seeks to make significant contributions to key fields of research in Gender Studies and the Historical and Cultural Anthropology of Emotions and the Senses.
+It offers new insight on femininities and masculinities in distinct life-stages, and on the ways in which they are shaped by changing domestic-digital practices and places of intimacy.
+It seeks to make significant contributions to key fields of research in Gender Studies and the Historical, Cultural and Digital Anthropology of Emotions and the Senses.